 |STM90106 Core subjects||48|

 Course structure explained

-The program comprises a total of 246 credit points, made up of 156 credit points relating to the Bachelor of Engineering (Honours) and 90 credit points relating to the Bachelor of Business.
-Students wishing to graduate from the engineering component of the combined degree prior to completion of the business component must have completed the business core subjects (STM90108) and at least 30 credit points from their chosen business major (CBK90169).
+The program comprises a total of 246 credit points, made up of 168 credit points relating to the Bachelor of Engineering (Honours) and 78 credit points relating to the Bachelor of Medical Science.

 Industrial training/professional practice

 Students are required to undertake a minimum of 12 weeks of engineering work experience.

 A Diploma in Professional Engineering Practice is also available.
 The Diploma in Professional Engineering Practice requires the additional completion of two six-month internships and the professional engineering practice program.